-8. Violating Computer, Technology or Social Media Use Policies
+Violating Computer, Technology or Social Media Use Policies

-Violating the University's Responsible Use of Information Resources Policy (Standard Practice Guide, 601.07) that define the proper and ethical use of computers at the University of Michigan.
+Violating the University's Responsible Use of Information Resources Policy (Standard Practice Guide, 601.07) that defines the proper and ethical use of computers at the University of Michigan.
 Violation of clinical partner's policies as it pertains to use of computers, technology or social media.

-9. Misuse of Technology
+Misuse of Technology